matthewdowns/shapefile.js/README.md

 ## Usage

-Install the package into your app
+Install the package into your application
 ```bash
 npm install --save shapefile.js
 ```